 - Original jack, tire iron and tool kit in place

 - Emergency kit in the trunk

 Common Old Car Maintenance & Repairs

-Here’s a table of old car common repairs together with a ballpark repair shop estimate.
+Here’s a table of old car common repairs and a ballpark repair shop estimate.
 The table also indicates if the repair is something a newbie could realistically do themselves.
 Repairs are in no particular order, and I’ve chosen a ten-year-old Toyota Camry with a 3.5 V6 donkey.